 Driver Error - In the trucking industry, getting the delivery there ahead of schedule is the name of the game.
 Anything less than that can mean all sorts of penalties and loss of job security.
 This leads to speeding, cutting corners, and unsafe driving practices.
 Anyone who has driven on a Texas highway knows what a speeding 80,000 lbs truck looks like; driver's who fail to compensate or calculate their rig's abilities at such high speeds put everyone at risk, including themselves.

-The Law Offices of W.T.
-Johnson are committed to continued safety in the trucking industry.
-If you or a loved one has been involved in an accident with a large truck, it is imperative you speak with an experienced personal injury lawyer as soon as possible.
-Negligent truck drivers are often shielded by the shipping agency and their legal team – that is where we come in.
+The Law Office of WT Johnson are committed to continued safety in the trucking industry.
+If you or a loved one has been involved in an accident with a large truck, it is imperative you speak with an experienced injury lawyer as soon as possible.
+Negligent truck drivers are often shielded by the shipping agency and their legal team - that is where we come in.
 Our team will aggressively pursue your claim and make sure those who caused the accident are held accountable for their actions.
-For additional information give us a call at (972) 325-5302 – and remember – we don’t get paid until you do!
+For additional information give us a call at (800) 738-4046 - and remember - we don't get paid until you do!

 Dealing with the mental and emotional fallout of a truck accident is difficult enough without financial distress coming into the equation.
 You want to be left in peace, but the expenses are piling up.
-You feel as if you’re not standing on firm ground.
-The compassionate Texas personal injury attorneys at The Law Office of WT Johnson can help you regain security and get you the means for recovery.
-To learn more about what we can do for you, call us today at (214) 231-0544.
+You feel as if you're not standing on firm ground.
+The Dallas truck driver negligence lawyer at The Law Office of WT Johnson can help you regain security and get you the means for recovery.
+To learn more about what we can do for you, call us today at (214) 231-0544 or (800) 738-4046.

 Truck drivers should exhibit exceptional caution on the road because trucks, with their enormous size and weight, carry the potential for devastating accidents.
 Unfortunately, this is not always the case.
 Every year, many injuries and fatalities result from the negligent and/or reckless actions of truck drivers.